King Liu

+Liu was born in central Taiwan on 2 July 1934.
+He worked for his father’s trading and food manufacturing business for some time, and later invested in the logistics and aquaculture industries, namely trucking, importing fish feed, and eel farming.
+After a series of failures, he decided to found Giant in 1972.

-Liu was not a cyclist himself before founding Giant.
-However, in 2007, at age 73, he rode around Taiwan on a bicycle, and at age 75 he rode from Beijing to Shanghai.
+Liu was not a cyclist himself before founding Giant, although he did ride bicycles to work in the early years of the company.
+In 2007, at age 73, he rode around Taiwan on a bicycle, and at age 75 he rode from Beijing to Shanghai.

 Liu was a major participant in the creation of Taiwan's YouBike system.
+He reduced his involvement in Giant's daily operations by 2016.

+Liu died on 16 February 2026, at the age of 91.